slider

 THE BIG IDEA:

-In the wake of the COVID-19 pandemic, it’s critical that students have access to equitable, high-quality learning opportunities outside of the traditional school day to accelerate their learning.
+It is critical that students have access to high-quality learning opportunities outside of the traditional school day to accelerate and support their learning.

 WHY ARE SUMMER & AFTERSCHOOL PROGRAMS IMPORTANT?